roryhow/blog/content/blog/i-wrote-a-bad-political-classifier.md

 _....ohhhh boy._
 # Experimentation & Results
 So, practically speaking, I pulled 101415 sentences from 9 different news outlets, and assigned each of them a bias value based on the explicit endorsements provided by that given newspaper.
-For this study, I used the label 0 to indicated pro-remain, and the label 1 to indicate entirely pro-remain.
+For this study, I used the label 0 to indicated pro-remain, and the label 1 to indicate entirely pro-leave.

 Then, I trained a range of RNNs in a variety of different configurations (i.e I tweaked various paramters for each model that was trained).
 Once I felt that I had trained enough different configurations, I picked the 4 best performing models, and compared these against the more simple Naive Bayes approach.